IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

   **&#x2022;** `access_tags` must be in the format `key:value`.
 - `logging`- (Optional, Bool) Enable or disable datapath logging for the load balancer.
 This is applicable only for application load balancer.
 Supported values are **true** or **false**.
 Default value is **false**.
 - `name` - (Required, String) The name of the VPC load balancer.
-- `profile` - (Optional, Forces new resource, String) For a Network Load Balancer, this attribute is required and should be set to `network-fixed`.
+- `profile` - (Optional, Forces new resource, String) For a Network Load Balancer, this attribute is required for network and private path load balancers.
+Should be set to  `network-private-path` for private path load balancers and `network-fixed` for a network load balancer.
 For Application Load Balancer, profile is not a required attribute.
 - `resource_group` - (Optional, Forces new resource, String) The resource group where the load balancer to be created.
 - `route_mode` - (Optional, Forces new resource, Bool) Indicates whether route mode is enabled for this load balancer.